MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## HTTP pipeline

-The HTTP pipeline is one of the key components in achieving consistency and diagnosability in the Java client libraries for Azure, which are two of the core design principles for all Azure SDKs, regardless of language.
+The HTTP pipeline is one of the key components in achieving consistency and diagnosability in the Java client libraries for Azure, which are two of the core design principles for all Azure SDKs, whatever the language.
 An HTTP pipeline is composed of:

 * HTTP Transport
 * HTTP pipeline policies